 I transferred my studio from my garage to the craft shop where people could see me making pots, this frequently led to extra sales as well as tapping into my performance background.
 One day there was a large crowd watching me make pots including one man who stayed for a long time.
 We got chatting and he turned out to be Sid Tustin who was one of the founder potters of Winchcombe Pottery.
 It transpired that he was on holiday in Dawlish.
 He had retired a couple of years previously and missed making pots, he asked if he could make some whilst he was on holiday.
 I leapt at the chance to watch and learn from the this remarkable potter at work.
 Over the next three years he came to my studio every day during his fortnight “holiday” in Dawlish.
 I owe much to Sid, who mentored me through my early years as a potter, he taught me a great deal and I believe put me on the road to success as a potter.

-Following successful orders secured by my agent I began to sell my pottery at trade fairs.
-Torquay was the first trade fair at which I exhibited.
+Following successful orders secured by my agent I began to sell my pottery through exposure at trade fairs.
+My first trade fair was the Torquay Trade Fair.
 I chose it for its convenient location and because it was fairly small compared to others.
 The fair was a huge success for me and I was inundated with orders.
 It took me a full year to work through the initial orders because as fast as I sent out an order I got a repeat order.
 An assistant was necessary!